airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 ### 3. Package the connector in a Docker image
 Our connector is very lightweight, so the Dockerfile needed to run it is very light as well.
-We add the following `Dockerfile` to our module:
+We edit the autogenerated `Dockerfile` so that its contents are as followed:
 ```dockerfile
 FROM python:3.7-slim